 Our parents' support group has been a strong, valuable organization whose purpose is to support the Agricultural Education Program, the FFA, but most importantly the students in their efforts and activities.
-Parent volunteers are needed for various projects and events throughout the year.
+Volunteers are needed for various projects and events throughout the year.

-Alumni of the Agricultural Education Program encourage, support and promote the FFA and its members in their activities on a local, state and national level.
+Members of this group encourage, support and promote the FFA and its members in their activities on a local, state and national level.
 They provide a "tie" to the FFA and assist the staff and students by involving former members in the many annual activities.